Overview

 supports the Big Bang theory.

-- Introduce cosmic microwave background radiation as relic radiation from the early Universe that has
+- Use cosmic microwave background radiation as evidence from the early Universe that has been

 - Use the Hubble constant, galaxy speed, and distance data to show how astronomers estimate the age